Q&A with our Head of Web Operations, Chris Kendall.

 But for very simple static—as well as complex sites/applications—I recommend AWS.
 You can spin up an entire complex application using AWS free tier and scale up to any level as demand increases.
 Or you can serve a static site using s3 and Cloudfront.

-Are there noteworthy differences between how Drupal and WordPress roll out updates?
+Are there differences between how Drupal and WordPress roll out updates?

-There’s not a remarkable difference between the way core updates roll out.
-I would point out the difference between the frequency and reliability of updates between Drupal and WordPress.
+Not really, as far as the way core updates roll out.
+I would point out the differences with frequency and reliability of updates between Drupal and WordPress.

 For one thing, Drupal has stricter testing protocols.
 Each contributed module must pass these before they become available.
 These tests ensure that the module adheres to naming conventions, security protocols, and the like.
 They run each time code gets committed to a module.